 - Graduates with a Master of Arts in Islamic Studies will be conversant with the major classical and modern texts in the main areas of Islamic scholarship, accessing the texts in their original language, with the ability to lead from an Islamic paradigm while engaging contemporary challenges and opportunities. - The Master of Divinity Degree is designed primarily, but not exclusively, for persons seeking to be spiritual leaders in the Islamic faith and tradition.
-This degree is interdisciplinary in focus and intended for professionals who seek to enhance their knowledge of Islam relevant to their profession with the ability to lead from an Islamic paradigm while engaging contemporary challenges and opportunities. - The certificate program, Graduate Certificate in Islamic Studies, is designed to give students a general overview of graduate level Islamic Studies.
+This degree is interdisciplinary in focus and intended for professionals who seek to enhance their knowledge of Islam relevant to their profession with the ability to lead from an Islamic paradigm while engaging contemporary challenges and opportunities. - The Islamic Leadership and Management (ILM) Certificate is designed to enhance the leadership capability of those already serving in various leadership capacities within and outside the Muslim community.
+It is a 5-course graduate level certificate designed for those in Islamic centers, nonprofits and Islamic schools who want to enhance their leadership skills without taking a full master's level degree.